AaveChain/FestivalTicketNFT/README.md

 **Configure the Sepolia Testnet:**

 In the **truffle-config.js (or truffle.js)** file, configure the Sepolia Testnet as a custom network.
-You'll need to specify the network's URL, chain ID, and provide the account mnemonic phrase or private key for deploying.
+We'll need to specify the network's URL, chain ID, and provide the account mnemonic phrase or private key for deploying.

 **Migrate the Contract:**